The strong CP problem, general covariance, and horizons: Quantum field theory at different scales: background independence as an infrared symmetry

-Where $F(...)$ can qualitatively depend on both the UV and IR limit non-trivially.
-Physically, this mixing of scales is generated by the fact that these configurations are dominated by high mixing numbers of ground state quanta.
-In the moving mirror picture mentioned earlier \cite{mirror}, if one were to construct topologically non-trivial configurations in such a setup, the relation between Minkowski and mirror boundary conditions would map ``soft quanta'' carrying topological information into harder ones which, because of asymptotic freedom, are insensitive to the presence of instantons in the vacuum.
+where $F(...)$ can qualitatively depend on both the measured and IR limit non-trivially.
+Physically, this mixing of scales is generated by the fact that these configurations are dominated by high occupation numbers of ground state quanta.

 Since effective field theory techniques rely on a $Q\ll \mu$ expansion, these subtleties are generally incorporated in the $\order{1}$ terms of the effective Lagrangian.
-For instance, the calculation of the $\theta$-dependence of the vacuum energy in \cite{ulf} has no trace of the integral in Eq. \ref{colemaninst} and appears to only be set by dimensionful parameters of the order of $\Lambda_{QCD}$.
-A similar divergence appears in the Higgs mechanism, were in Minkowski space it is renormalized by putting the infrared scale and the ultraviolet scale as reciprocals \cite{polyakov}.
-This is justified if no intrinsic scale other than the electroweak symmetry breaking appears in observables, but would change if, for example, such a theory was formulated on a torus, in analogy with \cite{torus}.
+For instance, the calculation of the $\theta$-dependence of the vacuum energy in \cite{ulf} has no trace of the integral in \equref{colemaninst} and appears to only be set by dimensionful parameters of the order of $\Lambda_{QCD}$.

 The arguments above show that, while one must be careful with infrared scales, effective field theories can be a useful guide because they can indicate which terms are compatible with symmetries at the infrared.
-For collider experiments, the infrared vacuum structure is often irrelevant \cite{blum} since basic invariance and causality can be used to link correlators to scattering experiments in a straight-forward fashion independent of scales $\ll \mu$, via the LSZ reduction formula.
-If the vacuum is stable and there exist stable particles, by definition IR corrections cannot detectably shift their mass and coupling constants.

-However, beyond the scattering problem things are more complicated: In QED and linearized gravity the fact that emission of quanta of the order $Q \ll \mu$ does not effect observables at $Q \sim \mu$ is related to the symmetries of the theory.
-The full consequences of this have been the subject of a lot of theoretical development \cite{bms}, and the topology of the space in question (the BMS group in asymptotically flat space) is crucial to this.
-An infinitesimal, arbitrary small graviton mass, which could reduce the observable cosmological constant, generally violates these symmetries in a way that also spoils the theory consistency in the ultraviolet \cite{massgrav}.
+For instance, in QED and linearized gravity the fact that emission of quanta of the order $Q \ll \mu$ does not effect observables at $Q \sim \mu$ is related to the symmetries of the theory \cite{weinberg}.
+The full consequences of this have been the subject of a lot of theoretical development \cite{nima,weinberg,bms}, and the topology of the space in question (the BMS group in asymptotically flat space) is crucial to this.

-This hierarchy of scales is complemented by the scale separation necessary for both the Unruh effect and instantons to be properly defined.
-Acceleration and force are by their nature semiclassical concepts, since they consider momentum a differentiable number rather than an operator.
-This means that acceleration's lifetime $T$ needs to be long-lived compared to its scale $a$, and also smaller than the fundamental scale of the detector, for example it's mass $M$